UrosLesi/CovidSledilnik/README.md

 - Number of vaccinated 2nd
 - Deceased to date

-Of all three paramters only region is requiered.
 Avalible regions can be modified in appsettings.json.

 On endpoint lastweek we get resultset that contains a list of regions with sum of active cases from the last week.